shroomify-it/docker-deploy_radicale-agendav-lldap/README.md

 ## One last thing before running docker-compose up
 Don't forget to change all the CHANGEME to your desired environment settings.
 Change the domain "example.domain.com" too.
+You need to generate a JWT Token for LLDAP. files concerned by thoses changes : docker-compose.yml and radicaleconfig/config